Native HTML Modals with the Dialog Tag

 The Problem with Homemade Dialog

 A few years ago, my team and I had an issue with our modal component.
-It did not work properly inside a container that had an overflow: hidden.
+It did not work properly inside a container that had an overflow: hidden

 It was because the modal was living inside that container, so it could not be seen outside it.
-After all, that is what overflow: hidden is supposed to do!
+After all, that is what overflow: hidden

 It was a pretty nasty issue: we needed the modal to be someplace else in the DOM for it to work.